Does your nonprofit make it easy to give?

 As you know, fundraising takes patience.
-It’s a lot of work to reach potential supporters, engage them, and encourage them to support you long-term.
-But that doesn’t mean you can’t raise more money now by making it easier to give!
+It’s a lot of work to reach potential donors, engage them, and encourage them to support you long-term.
+But that doesn’t mean you can’t raise more money now by making sure it’s easy to give!

 So, here are four things you can start doing right now to raise more money and continue making the world a better place.